-- Medical -names, contacts, arrival/departure times, where stationed, explain layout of rings, explain Blue Card system an ESNZ Official only can issue. - President of Ground Jury -exchange contacts. - Vet and Farrier -on site/on call, full contact details. - Technical Delegate -make contact with over any issues - Have adequate Blue Card and incident forms on hand. - No show should not start without medical cover on site.
+- Medical -names, contacts, arrival/departure times, where stationed, explain layout of rings, explain Blue Card system an ESNZ Official only can issue. - President of Ground Jury -exchange contacts. - Vet and Farrier -on site/on call, full contact details. - Technical Delegate -make contact with over any issues - Have adequate Blue Card and incident forms on hand. - Show's must not start until medical cover is on site.